On head-to-head results as tie-breaker and consequent opportunities for collusion: The simulation model

-In order to quantify the seriousness of collusion opportunities derived in Section~\ref{Sec3}, we will use simulations.
-Our case study is provided by the UEFA Euro, where group winners, runners-up, and two-thirds of the third-placed teams qualify from the groups of four teams.
-Consequently, all types of collusions identified in Section~\ref{Sec3} are highly relevant for the UEFA Euro.
+In order to quantify the seriousness of collusion opportunities derived in Section~\ref{Sec4}, we will use Monte Carlo simulations.
+Our case study is provided by the 2024 UEFA European Football Championship (shortly, the UEFA Euro 2024), where the group winners, the runners-up, and two-thirds of the third-placed teams qualify from the six round-robin groups of four teams, and the primary tie-breaking rule is head-to-head results \citep[Article~15]{UEFA2022g}---similar to Example~\ref{Examp1}.
+Consequently, all types of collusion opportunities identified in Section~\ref{Sec4} might be relevant.